roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     ]
     ```

-If you follow the above workflow and instructions correctly, you should notice the interservice communications between participating microservices via publish/subscribe event by using Saga Choreography pattern.
+If you follow the above workflows and instructions correctly, you should notice the interservice communications between participating microservices via publish/subscribe event by using Saga Choreography pattern.

 ## Benefits and drawbacks of Saga's Choreograhpy Pattern